 The view northward on Longview Avenue shows the home of David Booth.
 Samuel Booth built the house for his son in 1861.
 David was Mary Ann Booth’s older step-brother.
 According to the Longmeadow Historical Association, there is an inscription on the main beam in the attic that reads:

-This house built July 1st, Sept.
-17th, 1861 by S. C. Booth for his only son D. Booth age 24 who married Sept.
-27th, 1861 S. S. Davidson age 24, Sterling Mass.
+This house was built July 1st, Sept.
+17th, 1861 by S. C. Booth for his only son D. Booth, age 24, who married Sept.
+27th, 1861, S. S. Davidson, age 24, Sterling, Mass.

 The photograph is a 3 ½x4 ½ inch gelatin/silver contact print made from a 4×5 inch glass negative and mounted on cardstock.
-Early prints of this type, made during the 1890s, usually are sepia-colored resembling earlier albumen prints.
+Early prints of this type, made during the 1890s, are usually sepia-colored, resembling earlier albumen prints.
 The negative, which would have been a glass plate, was placed against a sheet of photosensitive paper.
 The two were clamped together by a hinged back with spring steel locking tabs.

 Scovill Waterbury Tailgate View Camera

-A Camera of the Type Used by Mary Ann Booth for Capturing the photograph “The Arches” as she wrote on the back of the picture.
+A Camera of the Type Used by Mary Ann Booth for Capturing the photograph “The Arches,” as she wrote on the back of the picture.

 BRASS MILITARY UNIFORM BUTTONS